 Since October of last year, your athletes have likely spent the winter (in the Northern Hemisphere) in their pain cave, dutifully training on the bike for a goal event.
-Maybe they’ve gotten outside for some runs as often as the weather would allow, or pounded out the miles on the dreadmill.
+Maybe they’ve gotten outside for some runs as often as the weather allows, or pounded out the miles on the dreadmill.

 Perhaps they’ve spent countless hours staring at the black line on the bottom of the pool, striving to improve technique and speed.
 Lastly, if you’re like a growing number of cyclist & triathlete coaches, you’ve probably advocated for them hitting up the weight room to improve strength.